ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 EFS is the Encrypted File System that is built into Windows.
 It allows anyone to encrypt a file.
 The encryption is done using digital certificates, and as part of that process, Windows assigns something called a Data Recovery Agent (DRA).
 A data recovery agent is a Microsoft Windows user who has been granted the right to decrypt data that was encrypted by other users.
 The assignment of DRA rights to an approved individual provides an IT department with a way to unlock encrypted data in case of an emergency.
 Data Recovery Agents can be defined at the domain, site, organizational unit, or local machine level.
 In a small to mid-sized business, the network administrator is often the designated DRA.

 In very simple terms, the network administrator uses Microsoft Windows Group Policy in Active Directory to assign everyone a public key for encryption and their own personal private key for decryption.
-This ensures that users can only decrypt the content they have created, and no one else's.
+This ensures that users can only decrypt the content they have created.
 The data recovery agent, however, is assigned a private key capable of unlocking all content encrypted with the public key.

 The administrator must generate a Data Recovery Agent certificate which grants the user permission to access the encrypted resources.
 However, if the DRA certificate is created after the encryption of the resource, the resource cannot be decrypted by the DRA certificate.
 If you don't already have an EFS DRA certificate, you'll need to create and extract one from your system before you can use Windows Information Protection (WIP).